team-telnyx/telnyx-php/README.md

 \Telnyx\Telnyx::setMaxNetworkRetries(2);
 ```

-[Idempotency keys][idempotency-keys] are added to requests to guarantee that
+Idempotency keys are added to requests to guarantee that
 retries are safe.

 ## Development